LJardimDeQueiroz/cluster_credibility/README.md

 The cluster credibility (Jardim de Queiroz et al. 2020) allows to test explicitly different hypotheses of species (or clusters) based on STACEY's output (Jones, 2017).

 The function requires:
-(1) the clustering output (*txt format) obtained after running SpeciesDelimitationAnalyser (Jones et al., 2015) and
-(2) a list of vectors containing the different clustering hypotheses.
+(1) The clustering output (*txt format) obtained after running SpeciesDelimitationAnalyser (Jones et al., 2015), and (2) a list of vectors containing the different clustering hypotheses.

 How to run: